PayFabric/APIs/PayLink/Sections/WalletLinks.md

 WalletLinks
 ===========

 The WalletLinks API is used for creating and retrieving WalletLinks.
-Please note that all requests require API authentication by PayFabric *Device ID* and *Device Password*, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md) on how to create a token.
+Please note that all requests require API authentication by PayFabric *Device ID* and *Device Password*, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md).

 Create a WalletLink
 ----------------